 In 2019, CFOs will need to prove they are financed focused and businesses focused.
 Delivering strategic insight toward effective corporate risk management alongside financial reporting will be the future CFO’s goal.

 4. Chief Marketing Officer (CMO)

-While in the midst of a digital transformation, the role of CMO faces a pivotal moment.
+While amid a digital transformation, the role of CMO faces a pivotal moment.
 In the right organization, today’s CMO is poised to leverage modern technology for long-term success.
 To meet consumers’ demands for omnichannel, personalized interactions, 2019 is the year CMOs will be focused on creating seamless digitized experiences.

 Choosing the right technologies to best benefit customers and their businesses will be the leading factor in increasing ROI.
 Moving forward, big data will be the driving force behind an effective CMO.

 Moving beyond the traditional C-suite, today’s current state of enterprise growth and modern challenges is likely to lead to the creation of new positions within the suite.
 Departments such a human resources and IT will likely be the first additions to the future C-suite.